 Positive changes are changes that increase the likelihood of a deal closing successfully.

-For example, updating close dates or the deal amount.
+For example, updating their CRM with close dates or the deal amount.

 This indicates two things:

 - high-performing companies have a more disciplined process and

 - they use their CRMs more efficiently.

 Data Point #3 – High-performing companies have more positive changes than low-performing ones.

 For example, one positive change is constantly updating their close dates.